rustunit/bevy_libgdx_atlas/README.md

 Support loading `libgdx.atlas` files (used for sprite sheets and such) as Bevy assets.

+Read the article with more context around sprite atlases on the [rustunit blog](https://rustunit.com/blog/2024/10-21-bevy-libgdx-atlas/).

 ## Usage

 Pack your spritesheet using https://github.com/crashinvaders/gdx-texture-packer-gui